 Qobuz tends to do things differently to most of its rivals in the music streaming world.

 Like Spotify, the French service has been around since 2007 – that’s the same amount of time as Spotify – but only left its home borders in 2013, becoming the first CD-quality streaming service to hit the UK, before Tidal joined the ranks a couple of years later.

-Tidal arrived at hi-res streaming first, but it didn’t take long for Qobuz to get in on the act – with an annual-only subscription of £350.
+It was also the first to offer hi-res streams via its Sublime service, before refining it's offering with Sublime+, an annual-only subscription of £350.
 The Sublime+ tier gave subscribers a 30 to 60 per cent discount on much of Qobuz’s expansive and competitively priced download catalogue, but we couldn't help but criticise the service's high price, and for sounding a little less sweet than its Tidal equivalent.

 The main sticking point for us at the beginning, despite it also sounding a little less sweet that its Tidal equivalent, was the service’s high price.
 But things such as that are quite fluid when it comes to subscription-based streaming, and Qobuz’s most-recent discount – not to mention its latest Family deals – has seen it rise quite significantly in value.

 With MP3 streaming dropped entirely – a loyalty to high-quality files that is nothing but admirable – there are now two packages from which users can choose: the Studio Premier plan (£14.99/$14.99 per month or £149.99/$149.99 per year) for streaming of Qobuz’s 50 million-track library; and Sublime+, offering the same discounted purchases but now costing £249.99/$249.99 for the year.